Quest for Fire (film): Scientific response

 The film was not intended to be a scientifically accurate documentary of a specific point in pre-history.
 This is reinforced by the response of the scientific community.
 In an essay for the journal American Anthropologist, Brown University linguistics professor Philip Lieberman described as "absurd" the mixture of different levels of advancement among different tribes living in close proximity.
-Lieberman pointed out that it "would be most unlikely 80,000 years ago" for humans to still be exhibiting apelike characteristics, at the same time noting that the Ivaka tribe was depicted as having "a village culture that would have been likely 10,000 years ago."
+Lieberman pointed out that it "would be most unlikely 80,000 years ago" for humans to still be exhibiting apelike characteristics; at the same time, he noted that the Ivaka tribe was depicted as having "a village culture that would have been likely 10,000 years ago."
+However, recent theory has moved more towards the ideas of the film with a picture of coexisting types of human who interacted and mated.
+Italian paleontologist Giorgio Manzi praised both the movie and the novel it is based on for their prescient vision: for him, they can alternatively be seen as a journey through human evolution, where the protagonists meet different species of Homo that succeeded one another through time; or, as a journey through space, with different human species that coexisted (and interbred) in different parts of the world.
+Finally, the novel and movie could also be seen as a representation of diversity within Neanderthals, that are now known to have had "modern" traits, like the production of jewelry, but to also have engaged in cannibalism.

 Accolades

-The film was nominated for six César Awards in 1981, including Best Original Screenplay or Adaptation for Gérard Brach, Best Music Written for a Movie for Philippe Sarde, Best Cinematography for Claude Agostini, and Best Sets for Brian Morris, winning those for Best Film and Best Director.
+The film was nominated for six César Awards in 1981, including Best Screenplay, Dialogue or Adaptation for Gérard Brach, Best Music Written for a Movie for Philippe Sarde, Best Cinematography for Claude Agostini, and Best Sets for Brian Morris, winning those for Best Film and Best Director.
 In 1983 it won the Academy Award for Best Makeup.
 Also in 1983, it won in five categories in the Genie Awards.